John Mayer's Five Most Endearing Moments

-The pop-singing cornball was most definitely a douche during that fateful 2010 interview, but since his time in retreat, he's done a lot more than just add a cowboy hat to his wardrobe.
+The pop-singing cornball was most definitely a douche during that fateful 2010 interview, but since his time in retreat, he's done a lot more than just adding a cowboy hat to his wardrobe.
 He's reflected upon the effects of his youthful bloated ego.
-In a 2012 interview with NPR's All Things Considered promoting his last album, Born and Raised, he explained — without excusing his embarrassing behavior and with great remorse — that he said those things because he "didn't want to be boring."
-Mayer also told Rolling Stone in January, "I abused that ability to express myself, to the point where I was expressing things that weren't true to my thoughts."
+In a 2012 interview with NPR's All Things Considered promoting his last album Born and Raised, he explained -- without excusing his embarrassing behavior and with great remorse -- that he said those things because he "didn't want to be boring."
+Mayer also told Rolling Stone in January that, "I abused that ability to express myself, to the point where I was expressing things that weren't true to my thoughts."
 So he's been keeping his trap more closely guarded.

 5. He might marry Katy Perry

 We all know John Mayer's talents lie in his handling of the guitar and less in his creation of quality tunes.
-Remember that time he was on Chappelle's Show with Questlove?
-Mayer helped Dave prove that white people can dance — to the electric guitar, at least.
-Treating humans like wildlife, they stalked them in their natural habitats to witness the power of the gee-tar.
-Who better to demonstrate that than this lily-white string-strangler?
+Remember that time he was on Chapelle Show with Questlove?
+Mayer helped Dave prove that white people can dance -- to the electric guitar, at least.
+And who better to demonstrate that than this lily-white string-strangler?
 "Memorable" doesn't do that sketch justice.

-3. John Mayer is himself a funny man
+3. John Mayer is also himself a funny man

-On top of that, Mayer dressed up like a bear, harassing his fans before a concert with a bullhorn, yelling: "Did you know John Mayer pees sitting down?" and "True or false: 'Your Body Is a Wonderland' was written for a guy."
+Mayer also dressed up like a bear, harassing his fans before a concert with a bullhorn, yelling: "Did you you know John Myers pees sitting down?" and "True or false: 'Your Body Is a Wonderland' was written for a guy."
 Can you imagine Kanye doing the same thing?
 Don't let Mayer get in his zone.
 He might just make you laugh.

 2. He loves his parents and his new home

-Mayer has had two surgeries to correct a granuloma on his vocal cords.
-He hadn't sung for two years, but he used the first public singing appearance to raise $100k to benefit the firefighters who battled the Pine Creek fire that ravaged the area near his Montana home.
+John had two surgeries to correct a granuloma on his vocal chords.
+He hadn't sung for two years, but he used the first public singing appearance to raise $100k to benefit the firefighters who battled the Pine Creek fire which ravaged the area near his Montana home.

 1. He put the Prancercise lady in a video

-We like when a superfamous guy features one of our local treasures in a national video.
-And also the idea that "Paper Doll" is a poetic exposé about Taylor Swift.
-It makes the part of us that appreciates justice raise her hands in triumph.
-Back atcha, Tay.
+We like when a super famous guy features one of our local treasures in a national video.
+And also the idea that "Paper Doll" is a poetic expose about Taylor Swift.
+It makes the part of us who appreciates justice raise her hands in triumph.
+Backatcha, Tay.